MinterTeam/minter-network-web/content/docs/index.md

 - **Initial amount** - Number of tokens to be issued at start.
 Should fall within the range of 1 to 10^15.
 They will become available on the sender's address.
 - **Max supply** - Maximum amount of tokens that can ever be issued.
 The upper limit is 10^15.

-Allow owner to edit token supply:\
+Allow owner to edit token supply:
-– **Mintable**: Ability to gradually increase token supply (cannot exceed Max supply).\
+- **Mintable**: Ability to gradually increase token supply (cannot exceed Max supply).
-– **Burnable**: Ability to burn tokens that are freely available in the owner's wallet.
+- **Burnable**: Ability to burn tokens that are freely available in the owner's wallet.

 After the token has been created, users can send it via regular wallets similar to ordinary coins.